-A few, perhaps 3-4, cancelled due to the seriously inclement weather, however in attendance were:
+A few, perhaps three or four, cancelled due to the seriously inclement weather, however in attendance were:

 - Sam from the amateur philosophy group that I used to attend, and his companion Adrienne,

-- Hicham and Yassine, 2 Moroccan-Italian brothers currently living in Australia and friends of our caterer Fatiha,
+- Hicham and Yassine, two Moroccan-Italian brothers currently living in Australia and friends of our caterer Fatiha,

-- Charlie, in Sydney for a job interview who as Joe’s godson was staying with Joe and Maree his wife,
+- Charlie, in Sydney for a job interview who as Joe’s godson was staying with Joe and Maree.

-(Charlie later told me over tea that he was a devotee of the Norse religion whatever that is and that he worshipped the Norse Gods.
-Of his Norse chants at midnight Maree said in Charlie’s presence: “They don’t bother me at all”.
-Joe later told me he would send me a recording.
-Ha ha), and of course
+Charlie later told me over tea that he was a devotee of the Norse religion – whatever that is –and that he worshipped the Norse gods.
+Of his Norse chants at midnight Maree said (in Charlie’s presence), “They don’t bother me at all.”
+(Joe later told me, he would send me a recording.
+Ha ha.)

 While Fatiha prepared the afternoon tea Joe spoke about the tour with photographs and maps on a large screen.
-After the mumblings about the weather had dissipated (Fatiha had hitched up my Moroccan caftan over my belt so that it stopped dragging through water when I had come outside to find her), the ambiance became very upbeat and positive.
-Adrienne had been to Morocco before in the 1970s and spent about 3 months in and around Meknes.
+After the mumblings about the weather had dissipated (Fatiha had helped me hitch up my Moroccan caftan over my belt, so it stopped dragging through water when I’d gone outside earlier to find her), the ambiance became very upbeat and positive.
+Adrienne had been to Morocco before in the 1970s and spent about three months in and around Meknes.
 She had then returned for a garden tour of Morocco in the 1990s.
 She was happy to consider returning once again with Joe’s tour, as were Hicham and Yassine.
 Raby said she would put up information about the tour on her work noticeboard at Qantas.
-She said she would love to go with a group of friends but would not go to Morocco alone.
+She said she would love to go with a group of friends, but would not go to Morocco alone.
 Sam (who totally irrelevantly has a Degree in Divinity and is an aestheist), said his attendance on the tour all swung on the future sale of a property in Cyprus.

 Another, Future Presentation

-We didn’t capture everyone in our photos of the day but we show a selection that were taken, with this blog post.
-Sorry we missed photographing Sam, Adrienne and the Norse Gods devotee.
-But Charlie if you are reading this can you please ask Thor to leave us alone next time?
+We didn’t capture everyone in our photos of the day, but we do show a selection that was taken, with this blog post.
+Sorry we missed photographing Sam, Adrienne and the Norse Gods’ devotee.
+But Charlie if you are reading this, can you please ask Thor to leave us alone next time?